 - Dark chocolate

-All of these work well even if you don’t have any kitchenware in your room.
+All of these work well even if you don’t have any kitchen tools in your room.

-One last option would be considering moving off-campus or into an on-campus apartment with a full kitchen, which would basically give you the same (if not more) benefits.
+One last option would be to consider moving off-campus or into an on-campus apartment with a full kitchen, which would basically give you the same (if not more) benefits.

 Overall, being vegan in college is a great experience and is totally manageable!
-You are very likely to save some money and be well-energized for all the studying and going out you'll have to do.
+You are very likely to save some money and be well-energized for all the studying and going out with friends.

 Do you want to stick to a vegan lifestyle as a college student?
-Let us know in the comments if we forgot to mention something and how you manage to eat great plant-based food while going to college.
+Let us know in the comments if we forgot to mention any good tips and how you manage to eat great plant-based food while going to college.
 Be sure to Pin this article here or share it with your friends!